Public Health Law Compliance

 New York State Public Health Laws (PHL) require that all students provide specific documentation regarding vaccinations and acknowledgment of understanding of the risks regarding meningococcal disease.

-The first is PHL 2165, which requires proof of immunization or the absence of susceptibility to Measles, Mumps, and Rubella (German Measles).
-This PHL applies to all students born on or after January 1, 1957 who are taking 6 or more credit hours.
+PHL 2165 requires proof of immunization or the absence of susceptibility to Measles, Mumps, and Rubella (German Measles).
+This law applies to all students born on or after January 1, 1957 who are taking 6 or more credit hours.
 Students born before January 1, 1957 do not need to prove susceptibility.
-The second, PHL 2167, states that all students, regardless of age, must prove they have received information about their risk of meningitis and that they are aware there is a vaccine that could reduce this risk.
-Evidence of a meningitis vaccine within the last 10 years or a signed waiver declining the vaccination satisfies this PHL.
+PHL 2167 states that all students, regardless of age, must prove they have received information about the risk of meningitis and they have been made aware there is a vaccine that could reduce this risk.
+Evidence of a meningitis vaccine within the last 10 years or a signed waiver declining the vaccination satisfies this statute.

 Proof of Immunity to Measles, Mumps, and Rubella can be satisfied by providing a copy of your vaccination record and should include evidence of: